Now That You Know You Can Look After a Hedgehog, it’s Time to Know Where You Can Get a Hedgehow Near You.

 Some other things to keep in mind when considering purchasing from a pet store:

 – Many pet stores will not be able to offer you the level of knowledge, personal care, and expertise that a breeder can offer.
-This expertise would be especially helpful if you’re going to be a first-time pet hedgehog owner.
+This expertise would be beneficial if you’re a first-time pet hedgehog owner.

-– In many cases, the hedgehogs sold at pet stores may not have been breed and raised in quality conditions, which can lead to health issues and a lower life expectancy.
+– In many cases, hedgehogs sold at pet stores may not have been bred and raised in quality conditions, leading to early health issues and a lower life expectancy.

-– Pet stores may have male and females in the same habitat.
-If this is the case, make sure NOT to purchase a female that has been housed with a male hedgehog as they could be pregnant.
+– They may have males and females in the same habitat.
+If this is the case, make sure NOT to purchase a female that has been housed with a male, as they could be pregnant.

-– According to the USDA, all pet stores must obtain a license in order breed and sell exotic animals, including hedgehogs.
+– According to the USDA, all pet stores must obtain a license to breed and sell exotic animals, including hedgehogs.
 For more information, read this USDA guide.

 Hedgehog from Breeders

-Purchasing hedgehogs from breeders is the safest option, as breeders are often very knowledgeable and caring for through the process.
+Purchasing hedgehogs from breeders is a safer option, as breeders are often very knowledgeable and caring throughout the process.

 Similar to what rules pet stores have to follow, breeders are also regulated.

-According to the USDA, if a hedgehog breeder has three or more non-spayed females hedgehogs, they must obtain a license in order to legally breed and sell.
+According to the USDA, if a hedgehog breeder has three or more non-spayed female hedgehogs, they must obtain a license in order to breed and sell legally.

-To find a hedgehog breeder in your area, head over to Hedgehog Central’s breeder directory, or Google Search “hedgehog breeders” with your state or city name.
+To find a hedgehog breeder in your area, head over to Hedgehog Central’s breeder directory site.
+Alternatively, do a search for “hedgehog breeders” within your State or city.

-Adopting can be a great way to rescue a hedgehog from an owner who is no longer able to take care of them.
+Adopting can be a great way to rescue a hedgehog from an owner who can no longer care for them.

-Similarly, an owner who’s pet hedgehog has accidentally had a litter of baby hedgehogs can be a life saving.
+Similarly, an owner whose pet hedgehog has accidentally had a litter of baby hedgehogs can be life-saving.

 Before doing this, there are a few things to keep in the loop and ask yourself:

 – What is the reason the owner is giving away the hedgehog?
-Make sure that the hedgehog does not have a terminal disease or any serious issues.
+Make sure that the hedgehog has no terminal disease or serious issues.

-– Just as when researching hedgehog’s from breeders, you’ll want to further ask the owner some questions to ensure that it was originally acquired from a good source.
+– Just as when researching hedgehogs from breeders, you’ll want to ask the owner further questions to ensure that it was initially acquired from a good place.

-– Last but not least, can you actually look after one of them?
-If you believe you can’t give the attention and care they need, simply don’t do it.
+– Last but not least, can you look after one of them?
+If you believe you can’t give the attention and care they need, don’t do it.

-At the end, I believe this last option is possible, however you just need to know who is in need to give away their hedgehog for whatever reason they have.
+In the end, I believe this last option is possible; however, you need to know who is in need of giving away their hedgehog for whatever reason they have.

-This article is informative and it is not a mean to promote the trade of exotic animals.
-Please look for your local regulation to find out if this is illegal in your country.
+This article is informative and does not mean promoting the trade of exotic animals.
+Please look for local regulations to determine if this is illegal in your country.